 The Railway Parish

 St. Andrew's was built to serve the rapidly expanding area of Taunton which served the newly arrived Great Western Railway, and soon became known as "The Railway Parish".
-Below is a photo of our 'Railway Window' which was produced by local artist Clare Maryan Green and dedicated by The Right Reverend Peter Price, Bishop of Bath and Wells on 22nd December 2002.
+Below is a photo of our 'Railway Window' (see photo above) which was produced by local artist Clare Maryan Green and dedicated by The Right Reverend Peter Price, Bishop of Bath and Wells on 22nd December 2002.

 St Andrews Church has an oak screen extending across the entire width of the chancel with eight narrow upright columns surmounted by a canopy with pierced decoration.
 Above the canopy at the centre is a cross with Christ crucified and with a supporting figure on each side.
 At the base are eight solid panels, the two at the centre hinged to provide access to the sanctuary.
 At the top of the canopy and also above the solid panels is the dedication in raised letters in coloured gold.
 The names of the fallen from the Great War and the Second World War are painted white on all eight solid panels.